src-d/lookout/docs/CONTRIBUTING.md

 ### Dependencies

-Go dependencies are managed with [dep](https://golang.github.io/dep/).
-Use `make godep` to make sure the `vendor` directory is up to date, and commit any necessary changes.
+Go dependencies are managed with [go Modules](https://github.com/golang/go/wiki/Modules).
+Use `make vendor` to make sure the `vendor` directory is up to date, and commit any necessary changes.

+In some circumstances `go.sum` and/or `vendor/modules.txt` are not the same locally than when generated in the CI.
+When it happens, just run `make clean` before `make vendor`.

 ### TOC